GPGN268/SP2025-FP08-Kilauea-Volcano-Emissions-Analysis/README.md

 - [Pandas](https://pandas.pydata.org/)

 ### Planned methodology/approach:
-- Analyze lava flows over time at different time periods
+- We will analyze lava flows in relation to time at the Kīlauea volcano.
-- Compare this data numerically to lava plume/gas release volume for the same eruptions
+- We will compare this data numerically to lava plume/gas release volume for the same eruptions.

 ### Expected outcomes:
-- We expect that higher volumes of lava flow would be correlated with higher volumes of gas emissions and more/higher volumes of volcanic plumes
+- We expect that higher volumes of lava flow would be correlated with higher volumes of gas emissions and more/higher volumes of volcanic plumes.

 ### Any other relevant information, images/tables, references, etc.:
-Lava flow viscosity relating to minerology:
+Lava flow viscosity relating to mineralogy:
 - https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/jgrf.20111

 ### Anticipated Challenges:
-- The lava flow data is GIS shapefiles, which is not a format we have not used before, so it could be challenging initally to figure out how to open and work with that data
+- The lava flow data is GIS shapefiles, which is not a format we have not used before, so it could be challenging initially to figure out how to open and work with that data

 ### References:
 [1] https://www.usgs.gov/volcanoes/kilauea